a-sk/node-imapnotify/README.md

 # imapnotify

-Execute scripts on new messages using IDLE IMAP command
+Execute scripts on IMAP mailbox changes (new/deleted/updated messages) using IDLE.

 # config